ibm-cloud-docs/cloud-databases/reference-regions.md

 ## Local regions

-A local region is a geographic area that is accessed by a dedicated endpoint.
-The domain names are available in the console and the CLI.
+A local region is a geographic area that is accessed by a dedicated [endpoint](/docs/cloud-databases?topic=cloud-databases-service-endpoints).

-The region IDs and associated domain names are shown in the following table.
+The region IDs and associated locations are shown in the following table.

 |Local region ID | Location |
 |--------|--------|